3D podcast

 It’s almost obvious that spatial audio is an asset to 3D podcasts: immersive audio content allows a new way for listeners to find themselves in the middle of the action, whether it’s an interview, a story, or a radio play.
 As in many other areas, 3D audio offers more possibilities in terms of storytelling, immersion, and conception.
 Time for this cutting edge technology to be played on the big screen?

 So much for the typical buzzwords of similar articles.
 But in this blog, we take it a step further.
-Time to analyze the true added value for 3D podcasts from a technical and creative perspective.
+Time to analyze the true added value for 3D podcasts from a technical, creative, and market perspective.

 Spatial narration and embodiment

-In classical radio plays, the listener is usually only a silent observer.
+In classical radio plays, the listener is usually only a silent observer of the stories.
 You passively follow the action and are provided with additional information by an additional narrator.
 But with 3D Audio you have much more the impression to embody a part of the scene.
 The brain mentally creates a three-dimensional image of the scenery and thus understands where the protagonists are around you.

 With head tracking even more, but more about that world at the end of this blog post.